 Notion serves as a centralized hub for documents, wikis, databases, and task boards.
 You can create Kanban boards for feature rollouts, lists for bug tracking, or calendars for content deadlines, all in one place.
 No need to switch between tools to plan, track, and document.

-Slack Powers Ticket Tracking with Integrations; Notion Handles Task Tracking
+Slack Powers Ticket Tracking With Integrations; Notion Handles Task Tracking

 Slack doesn’t have native ticketing or workflow automation, but integrates closely with tools like Zendesk, Jira Service Desk, and Freshdesk.
 These integrations deliver real-time ticket updates into Slack channels, letting teams discuss, assign, and update tickets instantly without switching apps.